RagedUnicorn/wow-vanilla-pvpwarn/Docs/SPELLLIST.md

 | misc       | ![inv_potion_22](icons/inv_potion_22.jpg)                                                 | Greater Nature Protection Potion | `supported`           |                                        |
 | misc       | ![inv_potion_83](icons/inv_potion_83.jpg)                                                 | Greater Arcane Protection Potion | `supported`           |                                        |

-* Linked Spells

-Spells with the exact same name cannot be easily differentiated in the combatlog because the combatlog does not contain the class that casted the spell.
+&ast; Linked Spells - Spells with the exact same name cannot be easily differentiated in the combatlog because the combatlog does not contain the class that casted the spell.
 Because of this `Nature's Swiftness` which is a spell that both Shamans and Druids have are linked together.
 This means that they cannot have a configuration that differs from the other.
 If the spell is activated and sound is enabled for the Druid spell it is for the Shaman Spell as well